Async Batch Processing Pipelines for Grant Submissions

 return correlation_id

-async def dispatch_loop(self, worker_coro):
+async def dispatch_loop(

-"""Continuous consumer loop with graceful shutdown handling."""
+"""Continuous consumer loop with structured failure routing."""

 while True: